 Section 4.1 Officers

-Officers of the Board of Trustees shall include: President, Treasurer, and Clerk.
+Officers of the Board of Trustees shall include: President, Vice-President, Treasurer, and Clerk.
 All officers must have served at least one year on the Board before taking office, except for the office of Treasurer, which may also be filled by a person who has served at least one year on the Finance Committee.

 Section 4.2 Election of Officers

-Officers of the Board of Trustees shall be nominated by the Governance Committee and elected at the annual meeting in June for terms beginning July 1.
+Officers of the Board of Trustees shall be nominated by the Governance Committee and normally elected at the annual meeting of the Board of Trustees in June for terms beginning July 1.
+In the case of a vacancy, nominations and elections will take place as needed at a regularly scheduled Board meeting

 Section 4.3 Tenure and Terms of Officers